clulab/grid/README.md

 ## Installation
 1. `Python3 is required - You'll need version 3.9+.
-If that's already the case, skip the next step. * To check your python version, you may open Command Prompt (Windows) or Terminal (MacOS) and type python3 --version`
+If that's already the case, skip the next step.
+(Note: Neither Python 3.10 nor 3.11 seem to work for Windows 11 because of pandas.)  * To check your python version, you may open Command Prompt (Windows) or Terminal (MacOS) and type python3 --version`

 1. `Install python3`
 [Python](https://www.python.org/downloads/release/python-3106/)